dougolson/dougolson.github.io/_posts/2015-12-26-Diving-Into-the-DFT.markdown

 I translate this into English by saying "the kth bin of the DFT is the sum of the product of each signal sample x[n] and \\(e^{-j2{\pi}kn/N}\\) from n = 0 to n = N-1."
 I'm not sure how useful it is to read, but I find it useful to force myself to put equations like this into words.

-The DFT equation is also the dot product of two vectors, which can be thought of as the projection of one vector onto another, or a measure of how much of one vector is in another.
+The DFT equation is also the dot product of two vectors, which can be thought of as the projection of one vector onto another, or a measure of how much of one vector is present in another.
 More in that in a bit.

 The number of DFT frequency bins is related to the number of samples in the signal: 0/N, 2/N,...,N-1/N.